 ABSTRACT

 Parents of children with multiple disabilities succumb to stress.
 This qualitative study explored the case of a mother caring for a child with multiple disabilities.
-Through interviews with the subject and the significant others, social isolation, emotional, physical, and mental struggles; personal values, financial resources, and community support as coping; and a sense of purpose, resilience, and positive outlook as insights emerged.
+Through interviews with the subject and the significant others, social isolation, emotional, physical, and mental struggles, personal values, financial resources, and community support as coping, and a sense of purpose, resilience, and positive outlook as insights emerged.
 Future research may use quantitative analyses to validate key themes, replicate the study with different cases, and strengthen evidence-based caregiving interventions.

 Keywords: Unseen strength, gentle heart of a mother, coping with struggles in caring, a child with multiple disabilities